AlTosterino/ToastInIT/_posts/2023-03-12-dto-part-one.md

         # Business logic of creating product
 ```

-### Step 3: Utilize the DTO in the interface layer
+### Step 3: Utilize the DTO in the Interface Layer

 ```python
 # main.py